umd-lib/staffdirectory-ldap/docs/StaffRetrieverInputDocument.md

 ### Cost Center

-The cost center, as a key to associate a person with a particular division/department/unit and location.
+The cost center, is used as a key to associate a person with a particular division/department/unit and location.

-Note that cost centers consist of 6 digits, exhibiting a hierarchical structure:
+Cost centers consist of 6 digits, exhibiting a hierarchical structure:

 * the first two digits represent the division
 * the middle two digits represent the department